The term dog temperament is simply a way of describing a dog's basic personality.

 His prey drive will be low, although he may occasionally enjoy chasing next door's cat!

-Thankfully, a Cocker with a neutral or passive temperament isn't likely to become bored because he can easily entertain himself.
+Thankfully, a Cocker Spaniel with a neutral or passive temperament isn't likely to become bored because he can easily entertain himself.

 If I were to go looking for another dog, I would definitely base my research on finding a breeder that bred puppies simply on temperament.